julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/TenantSetup.md

 If you aren’t familiar with it you can find more information here
 <https://docs.microsoft.com/en-us/powershell/scripting/components/ise/introducing-the-windows-powershell-ise?view=powershell-6>

-Step 1 – Setup tenant
+Step 1 – Create a new Demo tenant
 ---------------------

+1. Sign up for a new demo at https://cdx.transform.microsoft.com/

+2. Select **My Environments -\> Create Tenant**

+3. Select **Type of Quick Tenant**

+4. Choose **Microsoft 365 Enterprise with Users and No Content.** Create the tenant.

+5. Make note of the admin user and password.
+You might have to wait a minute or two for the tenant to be provisioned first before they are available.

-1.  **Open a new private browser session** and go to admin.microsoft.com.
+6.  **Open a new private browser session** and go to admin.microsoft.com.
 Login with your tenant credentials.

-2. Go to **Billing -\>Purchase Services** and Search on **Power Apps per User Plan** and click on it.
+7. Go to **Billing -\>Purchase Services** and Search on **Power Apps per User Plan** and click on it.

-3. Click **Get free trial**.
+8. Click **Get free trial**.

-4. Click **Try now**.
+9. Click **Try now**.

-5. Click **Continue**.
+10. Click **Continue**.

-6. Now assign one of these licenses to your admin user, this will leave 24 that you can use with the remaining script setup.
+11. Now assign one of these licenses to your admin user, this will leave 24 that you can use with the remaining script setup.

-7. In the same browser sessions, navigate to aka.ms/ppac
+12. In the same browser sessions, navigate to aka.ms/ppac

-8. Select **Environments** and make sure you can see the default environment.
+13. Select **Environments** and make sure you can see the default environment.

-9. Click on the default environment it will take you to admin.powerapps.com
+14. Click on the default environment it will take you to admin.powerapps.com

-10. Change the environment name to **Personal Productivity** and click **Save**.
+15. Change the environment name to **Personal Productivity** and click **Save**.

 Step 2 - Run Setup Script
 -------------------------